 I studied medicine at the University of Oxford, and subsequently trained in anaesthesia in Birmingham and Oxford.
-I now practise as an NHS consultant at the Oxford University Hospitals NHS Trust, with roles in education and simulation, and mentoring new consultants.
-Throughout my training and consultant career I have maintained a strong interest in the provision of safe anaesthesia in low-income settings, and have been involved in several clinical and training projects in sub-Saharan Africa.
-Most recently I have contributed to nurse anaesthetist training in Kenya (2014, 2015) and provided clinical services to enable leave in rural Zambia (2010-2015).
-I am currently undertaking an MSc in Global Health (focus on Global Surgery) at King's College, London.
+I now practise as an NHS consultant in the Oxford University Hospitals NHS Foundation Trust, with roles in education and simulation.
+Throughout my training and consultant career I have maintained a strong interest in the provision of safe anaesthesia in low-income settings, and have ongoing commitments to clinical, training and research projects in sub-Saharan Africa.

 Research and training in global anaesthesia

 - Development and evaluation of smartphone-based teaching tools for the low-income setting, as part of the LIFE project